 Disability & Inclusion

-Supported by Sport New Zealand's Disability Inclusion Fund from 2022 to 2025, we are working to deliver a series of initiatives to improve the accessibility and inclusivity of recreation spaces, places, and programmes for people with disabilities in Aotearoa.
+Supported by Sport NZ's Disability Inclusion Fund from 2022 to 2025, we worked to deliver a series of initiatives to improve the accessibility and inclusivity of recreation spaces, places, and programmes for people with disabilities in Aotearoa.

-Alongside a national Accessible Outdoors Working Group, we've developed Outdoors Accessibility Guidelines to help providers of outdoor spaces, trails and their associated infrastructure to develop more accessible outdoor spaces.
+Alongside a national Accessible Outdoors Working Group, we developed Outdoors Accessibility Design Guidelines to help providers of outdoor spaces, trails and their associated infrastructure to develop more accessible outdoor spaces.

 Gates and barriers on trails